The Ultimate Guide to Massachusetts’ Tastiest Edibles

 Chocolate, ice cream, gummies, dried mango, root beer… that’s not the shopping list of someone with a sweet tooth; that’s just a small sampling of the almost countless products the cannabis industry infuses with THC these days.
 Where once edibles were a means to an end—try as you might have, that brownie wasn’t really drowning out the distinctive flavor of weed—now legit chefs with impressive resumes are creating edibles.
 (The only problem?
 Some of these products taste so good, you might find it hard to stick to the recommended serving.
 Just a tablespoon of creamy, delicious ice cream?
 C’mon.)

 This guide is just the tip of the iceberg of some of the most delicious edibles you can find in the Commonwealth, from a food lover’s perspective.
 (Most products featured here are 100% homegrown, but we’ve also sprinkled in a few that were created by out-of-state brands but are produced and distributed by a Massachusetts-based partner.)
 In creating this guide, we asked friends, family, and colleagues, from the cannabis-curious to connoisseurs, to taste a variety of edibles and share their thoughts.
 Strangely, most forgot to give the requested feedback (shrug).
-But without further ado, here are 18 chocolate bars, gummies, and more that you’ve got to try.
-Know of a product that should be on our radar for future updates?
-Send an email.
+But without further ado, here are 20 chocolate bars, gummies, and more that you’ve got to try.

-This guide was published on April 19, 2023; stay tuned for periodic updates.
+This guide was last updated in March 2024; stay tuned for periodic updates.

 Jump to: